code-rhapsodie/dataflow-bundle/README.md

 ### Update the database

-This bundle use Dotrine ORM for drive the database table for store Dataflow schedule (`cr_dataflow_scheduled`) and jobs (`cr_dataflow_job`).
+This bundle uses Doctrine ORM for drive the database table for store Dataflow schedule (`cr_dataflow_scheduled`) and jobs (`cr_dataflow_job`).

 #### Doctrine migration

-Execute the command for generate the migration for your database:
+Execute the command to generate the migration for your database:

 ```shell script
 $ bin/console doctrine:migration:diff